A year ago this week, Jason Fram was in Victoria, B.C., starring in the 2018 U SPORTS Men’s Hockey All-Star Series.

 “He will always be a Bear in our eyes.”

-Matt is a third-year english student at the University of Saskatchewan in Saskatoon, where he serves as the Sports Information Assistant with Huskie Athletics.
+Matt Johnson is a third-year english student at the University of Saskatchewan in Saskatoon, where he serves as the Sports Information Assistant with Huskie Athletics.
 Previously, Matt was a sportswriter for the campus newspaper, The Sheaf.
 His portfolio also includes bylines in the Saskatoon StarPhoenix, Regina Leader-Post and SCOREGolf Magazine.